Tutoring & Mentoring

 Confirmation emails will be sent for all tutoring requests.
 Tutoring services are free; however, no-shows for scheduled appointments will be charged $20.

 If you'd like to become a peer tutor, please click below for more information.
+Be sure to complete the application as well as download and send the reference form to be completed by a reference.

 Academic Mentors assist at-risk students in developing the skills necessary to be successful students and lifelong learners.
 It requires 5-7 hours/week with students with a set stipend per semester.